devtheJigyasa/jigyasanews.ai/README.md

 ```
 [page:3]

-You can also use VS Code Live Server or any static server tool you prefer.[page:3]
+You can also use VS Code Live Server, Nginx, or any other static server you prefer.[page:3]

 ---